 Sudoku Syndication by Sudoku Puzzler

-Syndicated or custom, 9x9 and 6x6 Sudoku puzzles for newspaper, magazine, book, and web publication by the Sudoku creator for the Tacoma News Tribune, The Olympian and Reader's Digest Canada.
+Syndicated or custom, 9x9 and 6x6 Sudoku puzzles for newspaper, magazine, book, and web publication by Ian Riensche, the Sudoku creator for the Tacoma News Tribune, The Olympian and Reader's Digest Canada.
 Premium Sudoku at a budget price.

 Are you a weekly newspaper?
-Sudoku Puzzler is free for weekly newspapers in exchange for a link to this website.
-The rate for daily newspapers is negotiable; it is my goal to work with every newspaper's budget in order to make quality, high-end Sudoku possible for even the smallest budgets.
-Sudoku Puzzler, online version, is free, whether you subscribe to the print version or not.
-Please email me at firstname.lastname@example.org if you have questions or if you would like more information.
+Sudoku Puzzler is complementary for weeklies in exchange for a link to this website.
+It is my goal to work with every newspaper in order to make premium Sudoku possible for every budget.
+Sudoku Puzzler online version, is free, whether you utilize the print version or not.
+Please email me at email@example.com if you have questions or would like more information.

 Free Sudoku Web Feature

 Free interactive Sudoku web feature for your newspaper's Sudoku web page.
 Even if you don't subscribe to Sudoku Puzzler's daily print puzzles, you are still welcome to use this Sudoku web feature for your web site.
 All I ask is that you retain the link to Sudoku Puzzler.
 Here's the code: